GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/README.md

 Second part: Creating web app with Python and Flask.
 For this part, I used dataset from [Kaggle](https://www.kaggle.com/dansbecker/melbourne-housing-snapshot) and made some data visualization.
 You can see the data visualization on my web app.
 The link for the web app is in the README.md file in WEB APP folder inside 2-Software Engineering. <br />

 3. Third project: Disaster Response Pipeline<br/>
+In this project I created ETL and Machine Learning Pipeline for disaster response messages.